Skip to content

 • Meat.
 Feel free to sub ground beef with ground turkey or chicken (dice into 1-inch cubes).
 You can also use any leftover cooked meat, like taco meat or shredded chicken.
 Just mix it in when you add all of the other ingredients.

 • Vegetarian.
-Sub the meat with diced sweet potatoes, similar to my one pot sweet potato bowls.
-You could add in more beans, my easy refried beans or veggies too.
+Sub the meat with diced sweet potatoes, similar to my one-pot sweet potato bowls.
+You could add in more beans, my easy refried beans, or fajita veggies too.

 • Rice.
 I used jasmine rice, but brown rice will also work.
 Use 3/4 cup brown rice and cook for an additional 10 minutes.